Magnetism in Gemstones

 6.11ct., Diamagnetic, SI <0

 This concludes the section on color and magnetism in Spinel.
 For a list of the reading materials about Spinel referenced in this section, see the Spinel References section at the bottom of the Resources and Links page.
+To continue on to the Tourmaline pages, go to Tourmaline.

 © Kirk Feral 2015, All Rights Reserved.
 These materials may be duplicated for educational purposes only.
 No part of this website may be duplicated or distributed for profit, for commercial purposes, or for posting to another website, without the expressed written consent of the copyright holder.